 Check the Status of Your Refund

 Once you have filed your tax return, you can check the status of your refund using the IRS “Where’s My Refund” tool.
-You will need to enter your SSN or ITIN, your filing status, and the refund amount you are expecting.
+You will need to enter your social security number or ITIN, whether you filed individually, jointly, or as a head of household, and the refund amount you are expecting.

 You can also sign up for direct deposit to get your refund deposited directly into your bank account.